redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 factories to use it.
 In France, the hydro-electric stations of Kembs and La Truyière, established without any bluff or noisy plan, are scarcely less formidable than the Dnieprostroy and have notable differences in their favour.
-The Colerado [sic] Central takes the prize for audacity and power, but is not worth to President Hoover, whose name it bears, the consideration that Stalin would give it.
+The Colorado Central takes the prize for audacity and power, but is not worth to President Hoover, whose name it bears, the consideration that Stalin would give it.
 The joint use of the Magnitogorsk minerals and the Kuznetsk coal, more than 2,000 kilometres